 Programme Level Learning and Teaching Hours 2,

 |Assessment (Further Info)

 |Additional Information (Assessment)

-This will consist of a "take home exam" style assignment.
+This will consist of an assignment released at the end of semester 1.
 There will be a set of exercises focused on translation from Japanese to English be completed within a limited time frame.
-Students will be expected to make appropriate use of library, online and other available resources when working on the assignment.
+Students will be expected to make appropriate use of library, online and other available resources while working on the assignment.

 |No Exam Information

 On completion of this course, the student will be able to:

 - Read, understand, translate, and summarize Japanese texts that include advanced grammar and syntax and are written using the characters recommended for daily use.

 - Produce translations from Japanese that read convincingly in the target language (English) and express the content and meaning of the source text accurately.

 - Recognise and classify text types and their conventions in both source and target languages, and select appropriate lexical, grammatical, phonological and organizational features to compose text of the relevant type for the context in the target language.